 It is HIGHLY recommended that you adhere to the following schedule as closely as possible.
 You will need to complete all activities for a given week by 11:59 pm the Sunday of each week.
-For example, all activities for Module 1 are due at 11:59pm on September 1, 2024.
+For example, all activities for Module 1 are due at 11:59pm on January 14, 2024.
 The course is set up so that you must move through each module sequentially.
 You will not be able to access Module 2 lectures etc.) prior to completing Module 1.
 It is HIGHLY recommended that you approach each module in the following order:

-- · Review the Discussion Posts so you can keep them in mind while you complete all the materials - Watch and take plenty of notes on the lecture videos - Complete the required reading and audio - Complete Discussion Posts and/or Assignments
+- Watch and take plenty of notes on the lecture videos

+- Complete the required reading pages

+- Complete Discussion Posts or Assignments